 The area around the North Bandung Region (KBU) in the West Java Province's Regional Spatial Plan is positioned as a Provincial Strategic Area that plays a vital role in handling the environment and recharger area.
 In fact, along with the development of activities in KBU, there have been changes in land use, commercial economic activities, and settlements.
 The higher the interventions of economic activities, crop cultivation, and the development of built residential areas, the higher growth and high acceleration creates dynamics and complexity of regional innovation.
 This article analyse the carrying capacity of the environment, the level of land suitability, and the conservation index of the KBU region, and the agriculture economic developments that have emerged in this region.
-The results of the study found that the lower the conservation index of the area, the higher the conservation index and economic growth in KBU have implications for the handling of agriculture cultivation, and spatial control seriously in order to overcome environmental degradation, land use change, and local economic distortion.
+The results of the study found that the lower the conservation index of the area, the higher the condition of the degraded land area, in line with the increased activity of built land and economic growth in the region.
+Changes the conservation index and economic growth in KBU have implications for the handling of agriculture cultivation, and spatial control seriously in order to overcome environmental degradation, land use change, and local economic distortion.
 The study recommend a spatial use program, action plan, and spatial control instrument of KBU include consideration of aspects of environmental sustainability, local wisdom, and local economic benefits.